puppetlabs/puppet-docs/source/references/glossary.markdown

 :   "Declare" directs Puppet to include a class or a resource in a given configuration.
 To add classes, use the `include` keyword or the `class {"foo":}` syntax.
 To add resources,  use the lowercase `file {"/tmp/bar":}` syntax.

 **define**
-:   "Define" is used to specify the contents and behavior of a class or a defined resource type.
+:   To specify the contents and/or behavior of a class or a defined resource type.
+Sometimes, define is used as shorthand for "defined resource type".

-**defined resource type** or **defined type** (older usage: **definition**) :   Defined types are created using the Puppet language and are analogous to macros in some other languages.
-A defined resource type allows you to group basic resources into a "super resource" which you can use to model a logical chunk of configuration resources.
-For example, you could use a defined resource type to perform all the steps needed to set up and populate a Git repository.
+**define (keyword)**
-Contrast with **native type.** For more information, see [Defined Types](http://docs.puppetlabs.com/learning/definedtypes.html)
+The language keyword used to create a <a id="defined type">defined type </a>

 **environment**
-:   Puppet lets you seperate your <a id="site>site</a> into distinct environments, each of which can be served a different set of modules.
+:   Puppet lets you seperate your <a id="site">site</a> into distinct environments, each of which can be served a different set of modules.
 For example, environments can be used to set up scratch nodes for testing before roll-out, or to divide a site by types of hardware.

 **expression**
 :   The Puppet language supports several types of expressions for comparison and evaluation purposes.
 Amongst others, Puppet supports boolean expressions, comparision expressions, arithmetic expressions.
 See the [Language Guide](http://docs.puppetlabs.com/guides/language_guide.html#expressions) for more information.